cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

 ## Perform survival analysis on the validation hotspot group
-[validation_survival.R](ERPBC-TDA-hotspot/analysis/validation_survival.R) plots the kaplan-meier curve comparing 10-year relapse-free survival outcome for the hotspot group against the neighbourhood in the TCGA validation dataset.
+[validation_survival.R](ERPBC-TDA-hotspot/analysis/validation_survival.R) plots the kaplan-meier curve comparing 10-year survival outcome for the hotspot group against the neighbourhood in the TCGA validation dataset.